 This is all late December, early January.

-Well, then by the way, they're both fighting over whether or not one of them told Obama the story.
+And by the way, they're both fighting over whether or not one of them told Obama the story.

-Comey is saying Clapper did it.
+Comey saying Clapper did it.

-Clapper's saying he didn't do it.
+Clapper saying he didn't do it.

-And the more fascinating thing of anything else is all of these Obama officials, when they went before the House Intel Committee under oath, they all denied any Trump Russia collusion.
+And the more fascinating thing of anything else is all of these Obama officials, when they went before the House Intel Committee under oath, they all denied any Trump-Russia collusion.

-Uh the opposite of what they had said under oath.
+And they went on TV like Clapper did, for example, and they said the opposite on TV, the opposite of what they had said under oath.

-That's pretty fascinating in this too.
+That's pretty fascinating in this, too.

 It is.